PDF Flatten

 A PDF with interactive form fields stores the field values in a separate AcroForm dictionary.
 The widgets float on top of the page, and any PDF viewer can re-edit or even clear them.
 Flattening rewrites each page so that the field values are merged into the page's content stream as plain text and graphics, then strips the AcroForm dictionary entirely.
 The result looks identical but is no longer interactive.

 Annotations — sticky notes, highlights, comments, free-text callouts — live in each page's /Annots array.
 Different viewers display them differently: Acrobat shows the popup boxes, Chrome shows the highlight only, some mobile readers hide them entirely.
-Flattening burns the annotation appearance streams into the page content and removes the /Annots entries, guaranteeing every viewer renders the document the same way.
+Removing annotations deletes the /Annots entries from each page, so comments, highlights, and sticky notes no longer appear in any viewer — the document is reduced to its underlying page content.

 Common use is right before signing or archiving: a flattened completed form cannot be edited or cleared by the recipient, which makes audits and legal review safer.
 It is also the recommended preprocessing step before applying a digital signature, because once a PDF is signed, any subsequent flattening would invalidate the signature.